Altinn/altinn-studio-docs/content/notifications/send-notifications/get-started/maskinporten-integration/_index.en.md

 ---

 {{% notice info %}}
-NOTE.
-This is only required by external system clients.
+NOTE: This is only required by external system clients.
 Altinn internal systems should include an Altinn Platform Access Tokens to the request header to gain access to the API.
 {{% /notice %}}